yt-dlp/yt-dlp/README.md

 ### COMPILE

 **For Windows**:
-To build the Windows executable yourself (without version info!)
+To build the Windows executable, you must have pyinstaller (and optionally mutagen for embedding thumbnail in opus/ogg files)

-    python -m pip install --upgrade pyinstaller
+    python -m pip install --upgrade pyinstaller mutagen

+For the 64bit version, run `py devscripts\pyinst.py 64` using 64bit python3.
+Similarly, to install 32bit version, run `py devscripts\pyinst.py 32` using 32bit python (preferably 3)

+You can also build the executable without any version info or metadata by using:

     pyinstaller.exe youtube_dlc\__main__.py --onefile --name youtube-dlc

-Or simply execute the `make_win.bat` if pyinstaller is installed.
-There will be a `youtube-dlc.exe` in `/dist`

-New way to build Windows is to use `python pyinst.py` (please use python3 64Bit)
-For 32Bit Version use a 32Bit Version of python (3 preferred here as well) and run `python pyinst32.py`

 **For Unix**:
 You will need the required build tools